 Welcome to Beezotted, where we share our love of Australian native stingless bees.
 This website contains information on the services we provide to help you purchase or care for your own hive, and Beezotted workshops.
 There is also a resource section including tips for bee care.

-We are thrilled and proud to receive this international honour, as we missed the cut-off date to enter for any Australian book awards.
+We are thrilled and proud to receive these international honours, as we missed the cut-off date to enter any Australian book awards.

-The Moonbeam Children’s Book Awards are based in the US.
-According to the website, the awards are designed to “bring increased recognition to exemplary children’s books and their creators, and are dedicated to supporting childhood literacy and life-long reading”.
+The US-based Nautilus awards are given to “books that made us think, make us improve, and make us aware”.
+The Moonbeam awards, also based in the US, are designed to “bring increased recognition to exemplary children’s books and their creators, and are dedicated to supporting childhood literacy and life-long reading”.

 Hurray for Princess Bee and the Boy – spreading the message to care for our native bees throughout the world!

-For many years Matthew has performed this story live at Beezotted workshops and performances, to the delight of every audience – from littlies at day care centres to farmers at community halls.
-Artist Jade De Baecque has helped turn this timeless story of love, daring, and Australian native bees into a magic picture book.
+For many years Matthew has performed this story of timeless story of love, daring, and Australian native bees at Beezotted workshops and performances, to the delight of every audience – from littlies at day care centres to farmers at community halls.
 We are so excited to share it with you!
 Please visit our online shop or click on the link below.
 Book review follows.

 Click here to buy